Taylorville Memorial Hospital's Construction Project Approved by State Planning Board

-A rehabilitation services area will offer physical therapy, occupational therapy, speech therapy and cardiac/pulmonary rehab services.
+A rehabilitation services area will offer physical therapy, occupational therapy, speech therapy.

-A specialty clinic will include space for out-of-town physician specialists to see patients, a congestive heart failure clinic and a room with equipment for telehealth visits.
+A specialty clinic will include space for out-of-town physician specialists to see patients.

 The construction will be completed in two phases.
 The first phase is expected to be ready in early 2020 and will see the opening of the patient rooms, outpatient services, therapy services, laboratory, pharmacy, specialty clinic and central utility plant.